 Corporate accountability, in its broadest sense, includes the various ways in which corporations seek to justify their actions to all those affected by corporate activities, including employees, consumers, communities, federal, state and local governments and the public generally.
-The report does not address the adequacy of existing accountability mechanisms in serving those noninvestor constituencies or what the obligations are of the corporation to those constituencies.
+The Report does not address the adequacy of existing accountability mechanisms in serving those noninvestor constituencies or the obligations of the corporation to those constituencies.
 These larger corporate accountability issues transcend the jurisdiction and expertise of this Commission and appropriately should be considered by others.
-Inevitably, the effectiveness of a corporation's board of directors and the degree of concern and participation by its share-holders will affect the corporation's relationships with other constituencies, but the Report is, first and foremost, about accountability of the board to shareholders and investors.
+Inevitably, the effectiveness of a corporation's board of directors and the degree of concern and participation by its shareholders will affect the corporation's relationships with other constituencies, but the Report is, first and foremost, about accountability of the corporation to shareholders and investors.